 A school-sanctioned pub might seem on first blush like a place a student wouldn’t visit if there were other options.
 But there are other options, and Lyle’s is frequently packed.
 Between the slate-covered bar, the concrete wall covered in chalk scrawlings from floor to ceiling, and the high tables and half booths, Lyle’s doesn’t really fit in with the atmosphere of drinking establishments in rural Iowa.
 It’s clear it was custom-designed for students.

 Although the aesthetic may not fit with the idea of a traditional pub, the atmosphere does.
 There’s always plenty of food and nonalcoholic beverages to go around and an emphasis on conviviality.
 Pub Quizzes and PUBTalks are a natural extension of this atmosphere.
 PUBTalks, which started last semester, are 30-minute lectures by professors about topics that they find interesting, in the vein of TED Talks.
 Student organizations and academic departments also sponsor pub nights.
-“I probably go through each department in a semester,” says Ben Doehr ’15, the pub’s manager.
+“Almost every department schedules a pub night each semester,” says Ben Doehr ’15, the pub’s manager.

 Doehr oversees all the ordering, inventory, and payroll, and even approves the timecards of the other student employees.
 As manager, Doehr is very candid about how he sees Lyle’s: “It’s a place for equal opportunity socializing.”